 Visa fee (after consulate approval)

-Work Permit as a tourist.
-A month-long work permit for foreign companies to have employees work in Chile for a short duration of time.
+Month-long work permit for foreign companies that have employees for short durations of time.

-“Subject to contract” visa.
-The most common Chile work visa, this document allows foreigners to work and live in Chile if they have a signed contract with a Chilean company.
+Most common work visa.
+Allows foreigners to work and live in Chile if they have a signed contract with a local Chilean company.

 The duration of a Chile work visa is a 2-year maximum, with an option to renew for two more years.
 Your renewal must occur within 90 days of expiration.
 Workers must get a new Chile work visa within 30 days if their contract ends or if they change employers.

 Foreign workers can also apply for permanent residency if they've lived in Chile for over five consecutive years.
 However, this process is much more complex than work permit renewal.